nikpushkarski/pushkar.ski/_pages/about.md

 <div class="main_image"><img src="{{site.baseurl}}/assets/images/nikita.png" alt="jekyll template mediumish"/></div>

 <p>Hi there!
-I'm Nikita Pushkarski, a tech writer, passionate web dev learner, and a huge fan of video games.
+I'm a tech writer, passionate web dev learner, and a huge fan of video games.
 Hence, this blog is dedicated to all the gaming and techy stuff that I'm curious about.
 You can navigate through categories in the footer or via the search bar in the top right corner.</p>

 <p>Occasionally, I run small podcasts, but it's not the case at the moment :) You'll see an appropriate post here if I release something new in the form of podcast.</p>